Perfectly Imperfect

 I long to grow in love.
 I want to use each day, however many I have left, to fully live as the person I was created to be.

 Saint Irenaeus said: “The glory of God is man fully alive.”
-If we call ourselves Christian, we should all want to strive for our faith’s ultimate goal – to love and care for others.
-And it’s not a goal to be realized after life here on earth has ended – it’s too late then.
-It is a goal we should strive for every day, right here, right now.
+If we call ourselves Christian, we should want to strive for our faith’s ultimate goal – to love God, love ourselves, and love and care for others.
+And it’s not a goal we can afford to put off.
+It’s something we should strive for every day, right here, right now because this is where our heaven and hell reside.
+We choose heaven and hell daily.

 Our hell is right here if that’s the life we are living.